jjzcru/elk/docs/run.md

   -g, --global        Run from the path set in config -h, --help          help for run
-      --ignore-log    Force task to output to stdout --delay         Set a delay to a task
+      --ignore-log    Force task to output to stdout --ignore-error  Ignore errors that happened during a task --delay         Set a delay to a task
   -l, --log string    File that log output from a task -w, --watch         Enable watch mode